 14. Content Grouping

 Creating insightful blogs can help generate traffic and new keywords for your website; creating them with a purpose is just as important.
 Making your content all work together is vital to the success of any blog holistically.
-Using content clusters to group keywords helps build domain-level authority and a localised page-level authority on a particular category.
+Using content clusters to group keywords helps build domain authority and localised page authority on a particular category.

 Content clusters or silo content is a form of content marketing that builds topical relevancy around a subset of pages related to topics on your website.
 Whilst this isn’t a tip for optimising one particular page, it’s just as important.

-Although it may seem like there is only one option for a blog, having both an SEO friendly and user-friendly post is possible.
-Just because an article is SEO optimised, it does not necessarily mean it loses its human touch.
-By taking advantage of the strategies and tips stated above, you can have a blog that ranks high with regular engagement from readers.
+Although it may seem like there is only one blog option, having an SEO-friendly and user-friendly post is possible.
+Just because an article is SEO-optimised, it does not necessarily mean it loses its human touch.
+By taking advantage of the strategies and bonus tips stated above, you can have a blog that ranks high with regular engagement from readers.

-Furthermore, just because a post is fully optimised for SEO, it does not mean it has all the relevant information to satisfy a query.
+Furthermore, just because a post is fully optimised for SEO, it does not mean it has all the relevant information to satisfy search queries.
 Simply following the steps stated above is not enough to get a higher ranking on your blog.
 You must pair it with quality content that is useful and relevant to users.

 By tailoring the blog’s layout to satisfy both SEO requirements and users, there is a higher chance of reaching the first page of Google.
-Take your time researching and editing words to be as precise and eloquent as possible.
+Research and edit words to be as precise and eloquent as possible.
 After all, there is no point in writing an ideal SEO piece that does not make sense in the topic being covered.

 Of course, these SEO tips will not immediately cause your post to jump to the top of the Google results page.
 However, your website will see better traffic and interaction over time with a consistent and optimised blog post schedule.

-Keep these tips and tricks in mind to keep your posts as high-quality as possible and let the SEO do the rest.
+Keep these tips and tricks in mind to keep your posts as high-quality as possible, and let the SEO do what it does best, many times over.
 With time, patience, and effort, you will eventually see the fruits of your labour, and the traffic will come flowing in.

-You can reach out to our content marketing team for help writing SEO-friendly blog posts.
+You can reach out to our content marketing team using the provided email address for help writing SEO-friendly blog posts.
 Our team is happy to help!